Stephen Flynn elected as new SNP leader at Westminster

 There has also been speculation that he could return Joanna Cherry - an outspoken critic of Ms Sturgeon - to a prominent role.

+Mr Flynn had been the party's business, energy and industrial strategy spokesman.

-Mr Flynn said SNP MPs would be "relentlessly focused on standing up for Scotland's interests and our democratic right to decide our future in an independence referendum" under his leadership.
+He said SNP MPs would be "relentlessly focused on standing up for Scotland's interests and our democratic right to decide our future in an independence referendum" under his leadership.

 He added: "Families across Scotland are paying a devastating price under Westminster control, with Brexit, austerity cuts and the Tory cost of living crisis hammering household budgets.